jizquierdoh/jizquierdoh/README.md

 ### Glad to see you here!
-I’m a passionate full-stack developer who likes coding, UI design (very bad at the moment), and
+I’m a passionate full-stack developer who likes coding, UI design (very bad at the moment), and build things.

 I can switch between different tech stacks but I always like to work with a set of frameworks / libraries / languages including JavaScript, Typescript and .NET.
 By using these tools, I have built multiple kinds of solutions from web apps, single page apps or REST services to desktop applications and mobile apps.